-LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING THE LEVEL OF CURRENT PERFORMANCE FUTURE PERFORMANCE TARGETS SERVICE IF YEAR 1 TARGET YEAR 2 TARGET YEAR 3 TARGET BY YEAR 10 2021/2022 2022/2023 2023/2024 2024 - 2031 Our resource recovery Percentage of customer 2019/2020: 97% At least 95% At least 95% At least 95% At least 95% centres are easy to use and operated in a reliable manner.
-As measured by annual customer on-site surveys at RRCs who are very satisfied or customer satisfaction at our RRCs customer satisfaction at our RRCs customer satisfaction at our RRCs customer satisfaction at our RRCs fairly satisfied.
+LEVELS OF SERVICE WE WILL KNOW WE ARE MEETING THE LEVEL OF CURRENT PERFORMANCE FUTURE PERFORMANCE TARGETS SERVICE IF PERFORIVIAINCE YEAR 1 TARGET YEAR 2 TARGET YEAR 3 TARGET BY YEAR 10 2021/2022 2022/2023 2023/2024 2024 - 2031 Our resource recovery Percentage of customer 2019/2020: 97% At least 95% At least 95% At least 95% At least 95% centres are easy to use and operated in a satisfaction. customer satisfaction at customer satisfaction at customer satisfaction at customer satisfaction at our reliable manner.
+As measured by annual customer on-site surveys at our RRCs our RRCs our RRCs RRCs RRCs who are very satisfied or fairly satisfied.